Terms & Conditions

 - If payment of any membership fee has not been received by the Roundhouse within 42 days of the date of initiation, the membership will be terminated.

-- In the event of any dispute arising as to the meaning or interpretation of these rules, the matter shall be referred to the Roundhouse Development Director whose decision shall be final.
+- In the event of any dispute arising as to the meaning or interpretation of these rules, the matter shall be referred to the Roundhouse Director of Impact and Partnerships whose decision shall be final.

 Competition Terms and Conditions